gokhanustunyer/google-map-scraper/README.md

-# Google Map Scraper with AI
+# Google Map Scraper with yolov8 model
 this repository includes:

 moving function on google maps,